bastig2001/grman_project_2/README.md

 The *server* has default values for everything and can be simply started with the command line argument `-s` or `--serve`.

-To start the *client* you need to at least specify the address of the server to which to connect with the command line argument `-a` or `--server-address`.
+To start the *client* you need to at least specify the address or hostname of the server to which to connect with the command line argument `-a` or `--server-address`.

-At the moment, the client does only one synchronization round, you have to manually abort the application and restart it to synchronize again.
+A client starts with a new synchronization round in a with `-m` specifiable interval or you can choose ti immediately reload everything and start a new synchronization process with the command `sync`.

 ### Configuration